Get the perfect gel manicure by yourself! I’m showing you how to do gel nails at home with an LED light, plus an easy way to remove them!

 I saw this Facebook ad on my timeline over and over again with this “magic remover” basically bubbling up the gel polish and scraping off in no time flat.
 I ordered it straight off that ad and awaited the magic.

 Come to find out, this stuff is on Amazon and priced significantly less.
-Why did I spend over $20 on two bottles when you can get 1 for under $7?
+Why did I spend over $20 on two bottles when you can get 3 for $11?
 I don’t know.
 Anyway…

 I then tried it on a gel manicure and I really like it!
 But, there are a few things you have to be aware of.
 It does not magically bubble up and fall off your nails, nor does it only take 2 minutes.
 The ads are really confusing because that does not happen at all.
 I’m pretty sure that ad used regular nail polish and sped the video footage up by 100x.
 Haha.